 Organize Your Seed Supply:

 Discard old seeds Except for dried beans which are used as food, I generally do not keep seeds older than 3 or 4 years.
 Every variety of seed has a different "shelf life" but 3-5 years is a good average.
-It's not that you will not have some older seeds germinate, but that the older seeds have a poor germination rate.
+It's not that you will not have some older seeds germinate, but that the older seeds have a poor germination rate and the less vigorous the plants.
 Good germination rates save you time and money in the long run.
 Fresh seeds will keep you from having to replant and allow you to use your space more productively and eat continually from your garden.

 Organize Seeds by Cool and Warm Season Crops.
 Cool crops, or spring crops, include all greens, pac choi, peas, kale, chard, beets, carrots, cabbage, broccoli, cauliflower, turnips, rutabagas, and kohlrabi.
 Warm season crops include beans, corn, cucumbers, peppers, tomatoes, squash, pumpkins, and melons.
 We want to organize this way because cool season crops or spring crops will be planted as soon as soil temperature warms up to 45-55 degrees.
 Warm season crops won't be planted until later.

 Make a Seed Inventory and List of Seeds to Purchase.
 This can be done on your computer or in a notebook.
 Customize your record to include info you need to help you plan and plant properly.